About This Post

-I was a developer who finds himself involved with Agile and Scrum about 7 years ago (more by emergency than by good judgment) in order to finish projects near of collapse.
+I was a developer who finds himself involved with Agile and Scrum some years ago (more by emergency than by good judgment) in order to finish projects near of collapse.
 Little by little and still with many setbacks but also proposing good practices to the management and in an active role, the teams which I was part of, successfully managed to get out of several quagmires, but the truth is that I never felt the need to obtain any formal validation for that knowledge.
 Eventually, fate, time and several fellow developers pushed me to take a more active role on the project management side, but I found that several clients and employers were asking me for certified Skills in Scrum and/or Project Management (foolish!).

 Around 2013, while I was looking for a new job, I began to notice that more and more vacancies, for project managers and even developers, required Scrum knowledge.
 Considering that many times in the past managers, directors and even project managers asked me what was that Scrum thing, I noticed that things were changing in a remarkable way.

 So, the message was clear.
 If I wanted to have a better chance finding interesting (and reasonably paid) jobs, I had to certify my knowledge.
 But that was the easy part; I spent a good amount of time researching what my options were.
 In the rest of this post, I condensed what I learned about Scrum certifications under the Scrum Master role.

 The first thing is to clarify that there are several organizations offering Scrum Master certifications, the best known are:

 - Certified Scrum Master (CSM) by Scrum Alliance.

 - SAFe Scrum Master by Scaled Agile Framework

 This post only addresses these four certifications, but there are others that probably you want to consider:

 - PMI_ACP.
 Project Management Institute Agile Certified Practitioner is offered by the Project Management Institute.